espnet/espnet/README.md

 <details><summary>expand</summary><div>

-You can recognize speech in a WAV file using pretrained models.
+You can recognize speech in a WAV file using pre-trained models.
 Go to a recipe directory and run `utils/recog_wav.sh` as follows:
 ```sh
 # go to the recipe directory and source path of espnet tools